✓ Updated March 2026

 When is the absolute best time to visit the Galapagos Islands for wildlife viewing?

-What's the deal with getting around between islands?
-Is it easy?
+What's the deal with getting around the islands?
+Is it easy to hop between them?

-What's a common misconception about visiting the Galapagos that travelers should know?
+What's a common misconception about visiting the Galapagos that I should be aware of?

 How many days do you need in Galapagos Islands, Ecuador?